How do I view an assignment in a course using Assignment Enhancements as a student?

 Your instructor may limit the number of submission attempts you are allotted for an assignment.
 If your assignment has a limited number of submissions, you can view your submission attempts and the number of allowed submissions for the assignment .

-Once you have used all your submission attempts, the New Attempt option in the Status Timeline will disappear .
+Once you have used all your submission attempts, the New Attempt button will disappear .

 If an assignment is not within its set availability dates, you cannot view assignment details nor submit or resubmit work.